aws/aws-eks-best-practices/content/security.md

   "sub": "system:serviceaccount:default:s3-read-only"
 }
 ```
-It is exchanged for a temporary IAM credential that resembles this:
+This particular token grants the pod view-only privileges to S3.
+When the application attempt to read from S3, the token is exchanged for a temporary set of IAM credentials that resembles this:
 ```
 {
     "AssumedRoleUser": {